Intermodalics/pickit-docs/docs/documentation/picking/collision-prevention.rst

 In constrained picking scenarios like bin picking, it is important to prevent the robot tool from colliding with the bin or other objects, such that the application runs without interruption.

 In the :ref:`Picking page <Picking>`, under **Prevent collision with tool**, one can check whether reaching a pick point with a specific robot tool would result in collision.
-When picking an object would lead to a collision, the object is labeled as unpickable and is not sent to the robot.
+If picking an object would lead to a collision, the object is labeled as unpickable and is not sent to the robot.
 In the Pickit web interface, unpickable objects are displayed in orange in the :ref:`Objects view <objects-view>` and :ref:`detection-grid`.

 .. note::